isotopp/isotopp.github.io/_posts/2020-12-26-sql-clause-is-coming-to-town.md

 The `SET` defines a coordinate rectangle around our current position (supposedly 15/15).

 We then use the `mbrcovers()` function to find all points `loc` that are covered by the `@rect`.
+It seems to be somewhat complicated to get MySQL to actually use the index, but I have not been investigating deeply.

-If we added a filesort here, we would see `using filesort` again, because data is retrieved in RTREE order, if the index `loc` is used, but we want output in `name` order.
+If we added an `ORDER BY name` here, we would see `using filesort` again, because data is retrieved in RTREE order, if the index `loc` is used, but we want output in `name` order.

 ## Conclusion